remotelib/exval/README.md

 [![npm](https://img.shields.io/npm/l/exval.svg)](LICENSE)

-[exval](https://npmjs.org/package/exval) Allows `uneval` JavaScript objects including functions and classes and run it on other machine.
+[exval](https://npmjs.org/package/exval) allows `uneval` JavaScript objects back to source code (including functions and classes!).
+This allows making shallow copy of an object and recreate it on other machine.

+**WARNING: This library is under development.**
+Many features may not work or works partly.

+Please open an issue if you find a bug and consider contributing to this project.

 ## Example